Thursday, May 21, 2026

 The Risky Business report came to a similar conclusion, saying, “The U.S. economy faces significant risks from unmitigated climate change.”
 Henry Paulson, is a Republican and one of the authors of the report, he served as treasury secretary under George W. Bush and he has called for climate action including a carbon tax.

 “That means the decisions we’re making today — to continue along a path that’s almost entirely carbon-dependent — are locking us in for long-term consequences that we will not be able to change but only adapt to, at enormous cost,” Paulson argued in the New York Times.
+There are some who are optimistic even as we are forced to contend with profoundly irresponsible governments.

 “Let me be very clear about it: all the progress made in the green economy over the last few decades is here to stay.
 While the changing political administrations are likely to bring some sort of change to the green economy, other factors are taking hold outside of public policy and regulation to cement the green economy as an indelible fixture of the business landscape,” Yaniv Vardi argued last year.

+While sustainability is indeed an “indelible fixture of the business landscape” it is simply not enough.
 Mark Foster, Chairman of the IBLF Board of Trustees and former Group CEO, Accenture said in 2011, “It will be companies, not governments, which will engineer the quantum leap in how to manage the earth’s finite physical and financial resources…It will be companies that will bring under control the cost to society of lax corporate governance, dubious financial schemes, and outright corruption.
 Where a stable regulatory framework is absent or unstable, companies which will voluntarily regulate themselves, and work with governments to create a regulatory environment which incentivizes efficiency, integrity, and social equity.”

-While Foster can be faulted for being overly optimistic, he is correct in saying that things like the cost savings achieved through efficiency and profits derived from innovation are powerful drivers.
+While Foster can be criticized for being overly optimistic, he is correct in saying that things like the cost savings achieved through efficiency and profits derived from innovation are powerful drivers.
 However, we have not seen the kind of progress that is capable of meeting the challenges we face.

 Despite the prodigious activity in cleantech, we are not seeing the level of growth required to keep us within the upper-temperature threshold limit of 2 degrees Celsius.
 Led by price declines we have seen tremendous advances in solar, wind, and other renewable sources of energy.
 However, far more activity is required if we are to quickly scale clean power and replace fossil fuels with renewables within the coming decade.